-13. Larger institutions account for almost 85% of the operational deposits of all banks in the sample.
+13.Larger institutions account for almost 85% of the operational deposits of all banks in the sample.
 More smaller institutions (46%) than larger institutions (11%) report no operational deposits.

-&lt;sup>17 Annex XXII (template C 73.00) of Commission Implementing Regulation (EU) No 680/2014, as amended by Commission Implementing Regulation (EU) 2016/322 of 10 February 2016 ('ITS on LCR supervisory reporting'): https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32016R0322
+17 Annex XXII (template C 73.00) of Commission Implementing Regulation (EU) No 680/2014, as amended by Commission Implementing Regulation (EU) 2016/322 of 10 February 2016 ('ITS on LCR supervisory reporting'): https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32016R0322

-15. Figure 3 shows how smaller institutions more often have a low percentage of operational deposits among wholesale deposits, whereas larger institutions typically have a larger percentage of operational deposits among wholesale deposits.
+15.Figure 3 shows how smaller institutions more often have a low percentage of operational deposits among wholesale deposits, whereas larger institutions typically have a larger percentage of operational deposits among wholesale deposits.
 However, there are also smaller institutions with material proportions of operational deposits.

-Figure 2: Operational deposits by bank (as a percentage of total wholesale deposits), as of 30 June 2018
+Figure 3: Operational deposits - larger institutions versus smaller institutions, as of 30 June 2018